Kenny Wallace: 2001–2015

-Wallace attempted to qualify for the 2008 Daytona 500 in a second car for Furniture Row Racing—the No. 87 Denver Mattress-sponsored Chevrolet.
+Wallace attempted to qualify for the 2008 Daytona 500 in a second car for Furniture Row Racing—the No. 87 Denver Mattress Chevrolet.
 This car was entered as a safety net for the team's primary driver Joe Nemechek in the 78, should his car not make the race.
 Nemechek locked the 78 in on pole day, giving Wallace the opportunity to race.
 Wallace finished eighth in the first Duel at Daytona, making the 50th Daytona 500.
 Wallace was black flagged in the 500 for failure to maintain the NASCAR-required speed, allowing him to finished dead-last.
 Wallace drove for Armando Fitz early in the 2008 NASCAR Nationwide Series season before switching to the No. 28 for Jay Robinson.
-Between the 2008, 2009, and 2010 seasons, Wallace finished in the top ten three times.
+Between the 2008, 2009, and 2010 seasons, Wallace finished in the top-ten three times.
 He left Jay Robinson and joined RAB Racing, driving without a paycheck in exchange for getting to drive competitive equipment.
-Wallace recorded eleven top ten finishes in 2011, with a best finish of fifth at Richmond.
+Wallace recorded eleven Top 10 finishes in 2011, with a best finish of 5th at Richmond.
 In October, he announced that he would return to the team in 2012.
 However, Wallace only ran the first five races before sponsorship issues forced him to move to a partial schedule.
 In addition to driving both RAB's Nos.
-09 and 99, Wallace also drove at Indianapolis with Benny Gordon's SR2 Motorsports team and finished 19th.
+09 and 99, Wallace also drove at Indianapolis with Benny Gordon's SR2 Motorsports team and finished nineteenth.

-In January 2012, RAB Racing announced that Wallace would be attempting to qualify for the 2012 Daytona 500, driving the American Ethanol-sponsored No. 09 Toyota Camry.
+In January 2012, RAB Racing announced that Wallace would be attempting to qualify for the 2012 Daytona 500, driving the No. 09 American Ethanol Toyota Camry.
 The team suffered fuel pump issues in the Gatorade Duel and failed to qualify for the race.

 In July 2012, Wallace was guaranteed a ride for one race in the No. 22 Penske Racing Nationwide car, but Sam Hornish Jr. was given the ride.

 In 2013, Wallace ran the inaugural Mudsummer Classic at Eldora Speedway and after winning the fourth heat race, he finished seventeenth after starting fourth in the event.
-He also ran at Chicagoland Speedway in the Truck Series, as well as running a limited schedule in the Nationwide Series for RAB Racing; at the Chicagoland Nationwide race, he made his 900th start in NASCAR's top three divisions.
-In late September, he qualified Brian Vickers' Sprint Cup Series car at New Hampshire Motor Speedway, due to a scheduling conflict; Vickers drove in the race and finished 7th.
+He also ran at Chicagoland Speedway in the Truck Series, as well as running a limited schedule in the Nationwide Series for RAB Racing; at the Chicagoland Nationwide race, he made his nine-hundredth start in NASCAR's top three divisions.
+In late September, he qualified Brian Vickers' Sprint Cup Series car at New Hampshire Motor Speedway, due to a scheduling conflict; Vickers drove in the race and finished seventh.